 While mammograms can help you to detect cancer before you can feel a lump, self breast examinations help you to be familiar with how your breasts look and feel so you can alert your healthcare professional if there are any changes.

-After showering, place your hands at your sides and check your breasts in the mirror.
-Look for anything that is not normal for your breasts - changes in color, size or shape, any dimpling of the skin or "pulling in" of the nipple.
-Put your hands on your hips and push your shoulders forward to flex your chest muscles.
-Finally, raise your hands above your head and check for any changes.
+Place your hands at your sides and visually examine your breasts in the mirror, checking for anything which is not normal for your breasts – LOOK for changes in colour, size or shape, any dimpling of the skin or “pulling-in” of the nipple.

 If you do find something, or notice any changes in your breasts, see your GP immediately.
 Self-examination should be done in addition to, and not as a substitute for yearly breast examinations by your GP, and screening mammograms every two years (these are available free of charge through BreastScreen NSW by calling 13 20 50).
 It's important to remember that the vast majority of breast changes aren't cancer, but visit your GP as soon as possible anyway to see if further testing is needed.